-Our Trademark attorneys perform trademark recordation services before the CBP.
-Customs and Border Protection (CBP) relies heavily on the cooperation of the owners of trademark rights to record their rights in order to help them enforce their rights.
-If your trademarks are registered with the U.S. Patent and Trademark Office, and you believe that you have a problem with importations or exportations of infringing good, then you will want to inform CBP of the infringing goods and record your trademarks with CBP.
+Our Trademark attorneys perform trademark recordation services before the U.S. Deparatment of Customs and Border Protection (CBP).
+CBP assist trademark owners police and monitor their trademark upon the owner’s trademark recordation.
+If your trademarks are registered with the U.S. Patent and Trademark Office, and you believe third parties are importing and or exporting infringing goods, then you will want to record your trademark and inform CBP of the circulation of infringing goods in interstate commerce.

-If you suspect goods are being imported in violation of Intellectual Property rights, you may call the National Intellectual Property Rights Coordination Center at (866) 477-2060 or visit their Website.
+If you suspect goods are being imported in violation of your Intellectual Property rights (IPR), you may call the National Intellectual Property Rights Coordination Center at (866) 477-2060 or visit their Website.
 You may also report IPR violations by submitting an electronic form online on Immigration and Customs Enforcement’s (ICE) Web site.

-A trademark owner must be registered with the U.S. Patent and Trademark Office to record their trademark with Customs and Border Protection.
+A trademark owner must register and record their trademark with the U.S. Patent and Trademark Office with Customs and Border Protection.
 There is a fee of $190.00 to apply for each trademark recorded.
 Trademarks are recorded for a term of 20 years.